 - Is the agreement future-oriented?
 In other words, have we considered what we will do if there are other problems or conflicts in the future?

 If you both still agree with the solution, you have successfully navigated the waters of conflict resolution.
 Congratulations!
 It’s often helpful to build into your agreement the opportunity to check back with each other to see how well the solution is working.
 For future reference and to avoid any misunderstanding, you might consider writing down your agreement.
 The patience, flexibility, and respect that you showed your neighbor during this process will have long-lasting positive impact on your ability to live peacefully in your off-campus neighborhood.

-If the conflict continues and you’d like some help dealing with it, contact the Whatcom Dispute Resolution Center at www.whatcomdrc.org or 676-0122.
-The center offers free and low cost mediation services.
+If the conflict continues and you’d like some help dealing with it, contact the Campus Community Coalition, 360.650.6863 or the Whatcom Dispute Resolution Center at 360.676.0122.
+The Whatcom DRC offers free and low cost mediation services.